xvitaly/srcrepair/docs/help/source/fps-configs.rst

 About FPS configs
 ==========================================

 On this page you can install one of available and tested FPS-configs into selected game.
 FPS-config is a text file with ``autoexec.cfg`` name.
-It can significantly increase game performance by changing extended video settings.
+It can significantly increase game performance by changing hidden extended video settings.

 Settings, obtained from FPS-config, have higher priority than set by :ref:`Graphic tweaker <graphic-tweaker>` or by the game itself.
 Select config from list to read it's description.

-Installed FPS-configs can be edited in :ref:`Config editor <editor-working>`.
+Installed FPS-configs can be edited with :ref:`Config editor <editor-working>`.

-All FPS-configs are being downloaded from our cloud and provided by "as is" license.
+All FPS-configs are being downloaded from our cloud and licensed "as is".

 .. index:: FPS-configs, supported FPS-configs
 .. _fps-available: